tanmoyroy99/tanmoy_test_one/README.md

 #### check the docker process -a all
 docker ps -a

-docker container prune // to removed the untaged comment
+docker container prune // to removed the untaged and stop contaner

  ### docker run
  docker run <contaner Name>